box/developer.box.com/pages/sign/request-options/resend-requests.md

 ## Automatic resend

-The automatic resend option sends a reminder email to the signers that have not signed the document yet, after 3, 8, 13, and 18 days.
+The automatic resend option sends a reminder email to those signers that have not signed the document yet, after 3, 8, 13, and 18 days.

 To enable automatic resend all you need to do is set the `are_reminders_enabled` parameter to `true`.
 For example: